-They can help promote homeostasis (aka balance) and help increase our body’s resistance to stress, keeping us out of that burnout and totally exhausted state that comes with periods of chronic stress.
+They can help promote homeostasis (aka balance) and help increase our body’s resistance to stress, keeping us out of that burnout and totally exhausted state that comes with periods of elevated stress. *

 Let’s take a closer look at a list of adaptogens that are causing some serious hype.